Tractables/pyjuice/README.md

 As indicated by the tables, PyJuice is not only much faster than existing implementations, but it is also more scalable -- it can train much larger PCs in a reasonable amount of time without suffering from OOM issues.

+Technical details of PyJuice can be found [here](https://arxiv.org/pdf/2406.00766).

 ## Installation

 The easiest way to install PyJuice is via pip: